106ohm/PerformabilitySimulator/README.md

 # Install
 It is suggested to exploit [cabal](https://cabal.readthedocs.io) for cloning PerformabilitySimulator.

+# Two kinds of models
+PerformabilitySimulator allows the definition of two kinds of model:
+* _RewardProcessSim_ assumes the modeler has at hand the full representation of the directed graph comprising model states as nodes and transitions as arches, or a clever way to explore the graph.
+Easy to work with, but prone to the state explosion issue
+* _RewardProcessSimStateVariables_ partly implements the _state variables_ and _actions_ paradigm presented in ...
+Slightly more complex to work with, but much more efficient than RewardProcessSim

 # Examples
 At the moment we have implemented the following examples:
-* BirthDeath: a simple birth-death CTMC
+* BirthDeath: a simple birth-death CTMC.
+Here, RewardProcessSim is exploited because enumerating model states is a trivial task (i.e., each model state count the number of components that are alive) and transitions involve model states with close indices
-* TwoAbsorbingStates: a simple CTMC with two absorbing states
+* TwoAbsorbingStates: a simple CTMC with two absorbing states.
+Here, the direct graph of the model is trivial and then RewardProcessSim is exploited
+* TwoAbsorbingStatesStateVariables: same model as TwoAbsorbingStates implemented exploiting RewardProcessSimStateVariables, with one state variable
-* ConditionalAccumulatedReward: here the reward structure is non trivial
+* ConditionalAccumulatedReward: this is an example of non trivial reward structure over a trivial model.
+Here, RewardProcessSim is exploited

 # Details on _RewardProcessSim_
 A _node_ is an integer and represent a _model state_.